Table of Contents

 Configuring Celery & Redis

 Celery is configured in at least three locations.
-They must be the same!
+They must be consistent!

 1. swirl_server/celery.py